Our School Direct (salaried) programme is tailored to meet the needs of applicants who:

 have substantial career experience

-Cornwall Teaching School aims to recruit high-quality professionals to the teaching profession, providing high quality training which is robust, innovative and is informed by latest research to meet the needs of our locality.
-This is a flexible route for those with previous workplace experience who wish to teach computing in secondary schools.
+The Roseland Trust, in collaboration with Cornwall SCITT, aims to recruit high-quality professionals to the teaching profession, providing high quality training, which is robust, innovative and is informed by latest research to meet the needs of our locality.
+This is a flexible route for those with previous workplace experience who wish to teach Design and Technology in secondary schools.

 On successful completion you will be awarded Qualified Teacher Status (QTS).
 It is possible that in some school trainees will also be able to work for the award of PGCE.